 The Social World (with Teresa Sharpe)

 The class is divided into four main sections: race, gender, class, and their intersectionality.
 Though it is a large lecture, Sharpe actively engages with the students and encourages them to share their experiences and understanding regarding the course information.
-This course is pretty great, but there’s almost always a waitlist, so make sure to sign up as soon as possible if you are interested!
+This course is amazing, but there’s almost always a waitlist, so make sure to sign up as soon as possible if you are interested!

-Galaxies and Cosmology (with Mary Putman) or Life in the Universe (with Laura Kay)
+Life in the Universe (with Laura Kay)

 Intro to Computer Science and Programming in Java (with Paul Blaer)

 Are you into STEM but don’t know what field you want to go into?
 Consider taking this introductory computer science course with professor Paul Blaer that focuses exclusively on Java.
 You don’t need any prior experience with coding to join this class.
-And, by the end of it, you’re going to be able to claim significant proficiency on one of the most used programming languages!
+And, by the end of it, you’re going to be able to claim significant proficiency in one of the most used programming languages!

 Ancient Greek History, 800-146 BC (with Richard Billows)